DUI Bail Overview

 Bail Bond company Revocation of Bond

-If you don’t pay your bondsman or if they think you are not going to come to your court dates, they can revoke your bond.
+If you don’t pay your bondsman or if they think you are not going to come to your court dates, your bondsman can revoke your bond.
 They will detain you and either present you to the court or to the jail to be taken back into custody.
 You would then have to find another bondsman willing to bond you out.

 Reassumption of Forfeited Bail Bond

 If your bond gets forfeited for missing your court date, you must clear the warrant and have the bond reinstated.
-First, you would need to contact the El Dorado County court to get your case on calendar.
+First, you would need to contact the court to get your case on calendar.
 Next, you will need to contact your bondsman to have them provide you and the court a bond reassumption.
 Sometimes the court will charge a $75 fee for reinstating a forfeited bond.

 Co-signing a bail bond requires that you sign a promissory note or an indemnity agreement obligating you to pay the full amount of the bond if the bonded person does not appear in court.
 If you co-sign for someone’s bond, you are financially responsible if they don’t show for court.